AgoraIO-Community/TelemedicineHack/README.md

  ```xml
  const AGORA_APP_ID = 'YOUR_APP_ID'
  ```
-3. Open the project in visual studi code
+3. Open the project in visual studio code

 4. Execute "npm install" command  in the terminal- this will download the all the neccesary  node modules.